+'''

-\$DB UNIQUE NAME: \$ORACLE HOME:N
+$DB UNIQUE NAME: $ORACLE HOME:N

+'''

 A colon (:) is used as the field terminator.
 A new line terminates the entry.
 Lines beginning with a pound sign (#) are comments.
-Because all the instances of an Oracle RAC database have the same DB_UNIQUE_NAME, but each instance has its own sales:/u01/app/oracle/sales:N

-ORACLE_SID, use the \$DB_UNIQUE_NAME environment variable in the oratab file as the database entry.
+Because all the instances of an Oracle RAC database have the same DB_UNIQUE_NAME, but each instance has its own ORACLE_SID, use the \$DB_UNIQUE_NAME environment variable in the oratab file as the database entry.

-The DB_UNIQUE_NAME identifier for your Oracle RAC database must be unique across your enterprise. $DRACLE_HOME$ is the directory path to the database, and N indicates that the database should not be started at restart time.
-The following is an example entry for a database named Sales:
+The \$DB_UNIQUE_NAME identifier for your Oracle RAC database must be unique across your enterprise. \$ORACLE_HOME is the directory path to the database, and N indicates that the database should not be started at restart time.
+The following is an example entry for a database named sales: